nickpgill/nickpgill.github.io/gregynog-practical.md

 ## Registration deadline

-The deadline for [registration](gregynog-registration.md) is Friday 27 April 2018.
+The deadline for [registration](gregynog-registration.md) is Saturday 31 March 2018.

 ## Accommodation and subsistence